ruby/ruby/lib/minitest/README.txt

 * minitest/autorun - the easy and explicit way to run all your tests.
 * minitest/unit - a very fast, simple, and clean test system.
 * minitest/spec - a very fast, simple, and clean spec system.
-* minitest/mock - a simple and clean mock system.
+* minitest/mock - a simple and clean mock/stub system.
 * minitest/benchmark - an awesome way to assert your algorithm's performance.
 * minitest/pride - show your pride in testing!
 * Incredibly small and fast runner, but no bells and whistles.